-It's resistant to rot and decay and ability to repel water.
-It is also lightweight and easy to cut making it popular in use for outdoor furniture.
+It's resistant to rot and decay and repels water.
+It is also lightweight and easy to cut, making it accessible in use for outdoor furniture.
 It is also known for having a pleasant aroma that drives insects and pests away.
 It does not absorb heat and stays cool enough to sit on during warmer days.

-As a material for a porch swing, it possesses those same qualities and can hold a variety of finishes from light to dark and is beautiful with its own natural reddish color.
-As it ages, the grains of the wood begins to rise and many individuals enjoy the textured appearance.
-The wood can be maintained with the use of a sealant and can be cleaned using mild soap, water, and a sponge.
+As a material for a porch swing, it possesses those same qualities and can hold a variety of finishes from light to dark and is beautiful with its natural reddish color.
+As it ages, the grains of the wood begins to rise, and many individuals enjoy the textured appearance.
+The wood can be maintained using a sealant and cleaned using mild soap, water, and a sponge.

-Teak tops all the woods when it comes to a choice of material for outdoor furniture including porch swings.
+Teak tops all the types of hardwood when it comes to material for outdoor furniture, including porch swings.
 Its rich, golden yellow color makes it a perfect match for a lot of styles.
 More than its appearance, it is a hardwood known for its excellent ability to produce copious amounts of natural oil.

-Avoid using waxes, varnishes, and other chemicals that will break down the wood's natural oil that prolongs its life.
-Cleaning is a breeze and will just need an occasional wipe down or hose down with soapy water.
-While teak is weather resistant, covering your teak porch swing during winter can help prolong its natural finish.
+Avoid using waxes, varnishes, and other chemicals that will break down the wood's natural oil.
+Cleaning is a breeze and will need an occasional wipe down or hose down with soapy water.
+While teak is weather-resistant, covering your teak porch swing during winter can help prolong its natural finish.

-While it is a durable wood, it doesn't have the weather-resistant elements that other hardwoods have so it easily warps and rots when exposed to constant humidity and moisture.
-On the other hand, it will thrive pretty well in a colder weather.
+While it is a durable wood, it doesn't have the weather-resistant elements that other hardwoods have, so it easily warps and rots when exposed to constant humidity and moisture.
+On the other hand, it will thrive pretty well in colder weather.

 Other Porch Swing Wood Materials

-Cherry is a rich colored hardwood that is a reddish brown and polishes well.
-It is, however, expensive and darkens as it ages which some people are not fond of.
-Hard maple is a durable wood with a creamy white color.
-While durable, it can twist and warp when exposed to moisture.
+Cherry is a rich-colored hardwood that is a reddish-brown and polishes well.
+It is, however, expensive and darkens as it ages, which some people do not prefer.
+Hard maple is a durable wood with a creamy white color but twists and warps when exposed to moisture.

-Metal porch swings either come in aluminum, steel or wrought iron.
+Metal porch swings either come in aluminum, steel, or wrought iron.

 If you love the look of wicker but is hesitant in exposing it to the outdoors, you could always use swings made of synthetic resin.
-Choose wicker resin made of High-Density Polyethylene which is durable and resistant to water and UV rays.
+Choose wicker resin made of High-Density Polyethylene, which is durable and resistant to water and UV rays.
 Synthetic wicker furniture is usually constructed with an aluminum frame to make it stand and adds to its durability.
 It is also easy to clean and maintain.